A Viscosity Method in the Min-max Theory of Minimal Surfaces: Introduction

 Because of the finite dimensional nature of the moduli space of conformal structures in 2-D, and the ``optimal properties'' of the Dirichlet energy, Colding-Minicozzi's min-max method is intrinsically linked to two dimensions as Douglas-Rad\'o's resolution of the Plateau problem was too.
 The field of Geometric Measure Theory, which was originally designed to remedy to this limitation and to solve the Plateau Problem for arbitrary dimensions in various homology classes, has been initially developed with a minimization perspective and the framework of rectifiable currents as well as the lower semicontinuity of the mass for weakly converging sequences was matching perfectly this goal.
 In order to solve min-max problems in the general framework of Geometric Measure Theory, the notion of {\it varifold} has been successfully introduced by William Allard and by Fred Almgren.
 A complete GMT min-max procedure has been finally set up by Jon Pitts in \cite{Pit} who introduced the notion of {\it almost minimizing varifolds} and developed their regularity theory in co-dimension 1.
 Constructive comparison arguments as well as combinatorial type arguments are also needed in this rather involved and general procedure (The reader is invited also to consult \cite{CD} and \cite{MN1} for thorough presentations of the GMT approaches to min-max procedures).

 The aim of the present work is to present a direct min-max approach for constructing minimal surfaces in a given closed sub-manifold $N^n$ of ${\R}^m$.
 The general scheme is simple : one works with a special subspace of $C^1$ immersions of a given surface $\Sigma$, one adds to the area of each of such an immersion $\vec{\Phi}$ a relaxing ``curvature type'' functional multiplied by a small viscous parameter $\sigma^2$ \be A^\sigma(\vec{\Phi}):=\mbox{Area}(\vec{\Phi})+\sigma^2\int_\Sigma\mbox{ curvature terms} \ dvol_{g_{\vec{\Phi}}} \ee where $dvol_{g_{\vec{\Phi}}}$ is the volume form on $\Sigma$ induced by the immersion $\vec{\Phi}$.
 The ``curvature terms'' is chosen in order to ensure that $A^\sigma$ satisfies the {\it Palais-Smale property} on the {\it ad-hoc} corresponding Finsler manifold of $C^1-$immersions.
-This offers the suitable framework in which the mountain path lemma can be applied.
+This offers the suitable framework in which Palais deformation theory can be applied to produce critical points realizing an arbitrary minmax value.
 Once a min-max critical point of $A^\sigma$ is produced one passes to the limit $\sigma\rightarrow 0\cdots$

 More precisely, we introduce the space ${\mathcal E}_{\Sigma,p}$ of $W^{2,2p}-$immersions $\vec{\Phi}$ of a given closed surface $\Sigma$ for $p>1$ \footnote{The condition $p>1$ ensures that $\vec{\Phi}$ is $C^1$.
 This last fact permits to use the classical definition of an immersion.
 The case $p=1$ was considered in previous works by the author where the notion of immersion had to be weakened.} into $N^n\subset{\R}^m$.
 It is proved below that this space has a nice structure of {\it Banach Manifold}.
 For such immersions we consider the relaxed energy